hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_R.md

 **About this tutorial**: Just a small little worked example of what one can do to visualise data so people can apply it to their reports / papers / presentations etc. This is by no means an exhaustive list and I am sure there are better ways to go about doing it :))

+# Section 1: Scatterplots, Boxplots and Grouping by Colour

-# Loading in iris dataset
+## Loading in iris dataset

 For the purposes of this tutorial, we are going to be using the _Iris_ flower dataset introduced by Ronald Fisher in his 1936 paper [_The use of multiple measurements in taxonomic problems_.](https://onlinelibrary.wiley.com/doi/10.1111/j.1469-1809.1936.tb02137.x)